mrftt12/tax-genius/README.md

 npm run dev
 ```

-The application will start at `http://localhost:3000`
+The application will start at `http://localhost:3333` (or the next available port).

 ## Available Scripts